waldiez/waldiez/CONTRIBUTING.md

 ## [Project Specific Guidelines]

-This project consists of two components:
+This project consists of two parts:

 - A **Python package**, located in the `waldiez` folder, built using [`hatch`](https://hatch.pypa.io/latest/)
 - A **TypeScript (React) library and web application**, located in the `src` folder, built using [`bun`](https://bun.sh/)